PUSHPENDRAPADDI/text-regex-validation/README.md

 - **Get Regex:** Create functions that return regex pattern for different inputs from user.

-- - **Convert base64ToString:** This method will return string if we provide base64 value to it.
+- **Convert base64ToString:** This method will return string if we provide base64 value to it.

-- - **Convert stringToBase64:** This method will return base64 if we provide string value to it.
+- **Convert stringToBase64:** This method will return base64 if we provide string value to it.

+- **getCountryCallingCode:** This method will return country list with its calling code's.

 ## Installation

 ```bash